 Exciting News — Or Is It?

-How or why Vitamin D benefited the sick cats is not known, which is just one reason the experts do not advise giving your cat a supplement.
+At this time, there is still a lot we don’t know.
+For example, we still don’t know how or why Vitamin D benefited the sick cats — which is just one reason why experts do not advise giving your cat a supplement.

 Not Enough Is Known